-Once completed, you or the couple return the license to its issuing office (usually by mail).
-In Georgia the completed marriage license must be returned within 30 days of the wedding.
-The Marriage License is then recorded and forwarded to a state office, that state office records it, and the marriage becomes a legal binding contract.
+Once completed, you or the couple must return the license to its office of issuance (usually by mail).
+In Georgia, completed marriage licenses must be returned within 30 days of the wedding.
+The license is then recorded by the state and the marriage becomes a legal binding contract.

 About the Marriage License (FOR THE COUPLE)

 * This information is not for the minister but for the couple, and is included for reference.

 Couples getting married in [state] must file for a marriage license with the County Clerk's office before their wedding day.
 The state will not recognize a marriage without a marriage license.